shanmukhasaireddy13/reusepkg/README.md

 #### `reusepkg list`

-Shows all packages stored in the global store with their versions and status.
+Shows all package addresses tracked in the global registry with their locations and status.

 ```bash
 reusepkg list